 Xi to be first Chinese leader to attend Davos World Economic Forum

 Xi will take centre stage at the Jan.
-17-20 forum with China presenting itself as a champion of globalization.
+17-20 forum with China presenting itself as a champion of globalisation.

 The Chinese Foreign Ministry on Tuesday confirmed Xi's widely expected attendance at the annual gathering of global political leaders, CEOs and celebrities in the Swiss Alps.